Lvmingjie/RNA-Seq-validation/README.md

    e) All columns after <b>Difference_Product-sizes</b> present the clustered TPM values to each RNA-Seq sample.
 This means that all transcripts, with the same product Size were summed in terms of transcript expression in each sample.
 The RNA-Seq samples displayed are all samples present in the folder where SALMON quantification was performed.

+Based on the information of the previous file, we calculated to each RNA-Seq gene identified the TPM expression proportions related to each product Size.
+After, it was possible to correlate the list of HR-RTPCR sample proportions and the computed RNA-seq proportions.

 <b>FileWithAllSampleTPMs.txt</b> contains the list of transcripts and TPM values per sample (not clustered).

 <b>Other_files</b> and <b>Expression_files</b> folders contain intermediate files.

 <h2> Running the algorithm</h2>